WHO WE ARE AND WHAT WE DO!

-The United Methodist Global AIDS Fund (UMGAF) was established by the 2004 General Conference of The United Methodist Church.
-Its purpose is to strengthen the church’s compassionate response to HIV and AIDS and help to stem the tide of the pandemic through education and advocacy.
+The United Methodist Global AIDS Committee (UMGAC) (formerly known as the United Methodist Global AIDS Fund) was established by the 2004 General Conference of The United Methodist Church.
+Our purpose is to address a critical global health concern impacting far too many of God’s men, women and children.
+We work to strengthen the church’s compassionate response to HIV and AIDS and help stem the tide of the pandemic through education and advocacy.

-UMGAF supports programs that focus on prevention, advocacy, testing, and counseling.
-Through the generosity of United Methodists and others, UMGAF has supported more than 200 programs in over 35 countries.
+UMGAC supports projects through our Advance Special Fund that focus on prevention, advocacy, testing, and counseling.
+Through the generosity of United Methodists and others, UMGAC has supported more than 200 programs in over 35 countries.

-Beginning in 2014, UMGAF narrowed its international grant-making focus to the prevention of AIDS to newborns.
-In 2016, Global Ministries assumed the responsibility of appropriating funding from the UMGAF Advance to international projects that address child and maternal health as a part of Global Ministries Abundant Health initiative.
+In 2016, Global Ministries assumed the responsibility of appropriating funding from the UMGAC Advance to international projects that address child and maternal health as a part of Global Ministries Abundant Health initiative.
 One hundred percent of all donations given given through the Advance # 982345, go to carefully reviewed projects selected through an “invitation only” process.

-Twenty-five percent of all UMGAF donations given through a local United Methodist church remain in that annual conference for AIDS ministries.
+Twenty-five percent of all UMGAC donations given through a local United Methodist church remain in that annual conference for AIDS ministries.

-UMGAF is housed at the General Board of Church & Society and is guided by an inter-agency committee comprised by representatives from the Council of Bishops, General Board of Church & Society, General Board of Global Ministries, General Commission on Communications, the Division on Ministries with Young People, United Methodist Women, and the Office of Christian Unity and Inter-religious Concerns.
+UMGAC is housed at the General Board of Church & Society and is guided by an inter-agency committee comprised by representatives from the Council of Bishops, General Board of Church & Society, General Board of Global Ministries, General Commission on Communications, the Division on Ministries with Young People and United Methodist Women.

 Chair: Bishop Julius Trimble, Episcopal leader, Indiana Conference

 Vice Chair: Rev. Dr. Youngsook Kang, Director of Mission & Ministry, Rocky Mountain Annual Conference